p-well/pubs_search/README.md

 # Nearest Moscow Bars

 This script will help you to navigate better in the diversity of Moscow bars - it can find the biggest and the smallest bars <br />
-as well as the closest bar to you.
+as well as the closest bar to you and print out a brief information: bar name, address and seats number.

 The input data is retrieved by scrits from the Moscow City Government Open Data [data.mos.ru](https://data.mos.ru/) in JSON format.